The-Sigmas/Project_M294_Forum/README.md

 As a User, I want to view a list of all Threads of a category the User selected<br />
 **Acceptance Criteria** <br />
 - Display a list of all threads in a selected category, sorted by the most recent (bonus)
-- Each Thread shows his title, author, and the time it was created
+- Each Thread shows his title and the time it was created
 - Clicking on a Thread takes the user to the Thread itself
 ### Post a Reply
 As a User, I want to be able to post a reply to an existing thread so i can talk to the community and join the discoussion <br />
 **Acceptance Criteria** <br />
 - A reply form is visible after the thread
-- Users can input their Name and reply and submit it
+- Users can input their reply and submit it
 - the reply is added to the thread and displayed by recent
 - Validation ensures that the Name and reply isn't empty
 - Users see a success or error massage based on the outcome of their reply